nikocapp56/Active-Directory-Group-Policy-and-User-Access-Management-in-Azure/README.md

 </p>

 <h1>Active Directory Group Policy and User Access Management in Azure</h1>
-This project demonstrates setting up the foundational infrastructure required for an Active Directory environment in the cloud using Microsoft Azure by deploying a Windows Server 2022 virtual machine as a Domain Controller and a Windows 10 machine as a client.
-The Domain Controller is configured with a static private IP and serves as the internal DNS server, while the client is set to use the Domain Controller for all DNS queries.
-This setup establishes secure communication, validates connectivity, and prepares the environment for future domain deployment and user access management.
+This project demonstrates how to extend an Active Directory environment hosted in Microsoft Azure by implementing Group Policy and managing user access controls.
+Using Azure-based virtual machines, domain-wide security policies are enforced through Group Policy.
+User management tasks, such as unlocking accounts, resetting passwords, and enabling/disabling accounts, are performed through Active Directory Users and Computers.
+Event Viewer is utilized to audit authentication activities, like logon attempts and account lockouts, and ensure robust oversight of domain security.
+This setup provides a strong foundation for understanding account security in a real-world environment and establishes the groundwork for more advanced user and group policy administration.

-<h2>Environments and Technologies Used</h2>
+<h2> Environments and Technologies Used </h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop Connection